google/trillian/docs/api.md

 | ----- | ---- | ----- | ----------- |
 | user | [string](#string) | repeated | user is a list of personality-defined strings.
 Trillian will treat them as /User/%{user}/... keys when checking and charging quota.
 If one or more of the specified users has insufficient quota, the request will be denied.

-As an example, a Certificate Transparency frontend might set the following user strings when sending a QueueLeaves request to the Trillian log: - The requesting IP address.
+As an example, a Certificate Transparency frontend might set the following user strings when sending a QueueLeaf request to the Trillian log: - The requesting IP address.
 This would limit the number of requests per IP. - The &#34;intermediate-&lt;hash&gt;&#34; for each of the intermediate certificates in the submitted chain.
 This would have the effect of limiting the rate of submissions under a given intermediate/root. |